A Formal Separation Between Strategic and Nonstrategic Behavior: Existing Solution Concepts are Minimally Strategic

-If all of the behavioral models in $f^0$ are self responsive, then by the argument in Part 2 of the proof of Theorem~\ref{thm:no-elementary-fixed-point}, all of the behavioral models in $f^1$ are strategic.
-Thus, noting that best response is a special case of quantal best response, all of the listed iterative models are strategic for level $1$.
+If all of the behavioral models in $f^0$ are dominance responsive, then by the argument in the proof of Lemma~\ref{lem:strategic-QBR}, all of the behavioral models in $f^1$ are minimally strategic.

-Otherwise, all of the behavioral models in $f^1$ are self responsive by the argument in Part 1 of the proof of Theorem~\ref{thm:no-elementary-fixed-point}, and thus by the argument in Part 2 of the proof of Theorem~\ref{thm:no-elementary-fixed-point}, all of the behavioral models in $f^2$ are strategic.
-Thus, noting that best response is a special case of quantal best response, all of the listed iterative models are strategic for level $2$. \end{proof}
+Otherwise, all of the behavioral models in $f^1$ are dominance responsive by Lemma~\ref{lem:qbr-zeta}, and thus by the argument of the proof of Lemma~\ref{lem:strategic-QBR}, all of the behavioral models in $f^2$ are minimally strategic.